 Option C: Manual A/B Testing

-The key principle: Do not over-engineer your ad account.
-(This is one of the biggest themes in our AI for Meta Ads playbook.)
+The key principle: Don’t over-engineer your ad account.
+(This is one of the biggest themes in my AI for Meta Ads playbook.)
 The most common mistake is creating complex campaign structures with too many ad sets and too little budget per ad set.
-Keep it simple.
-Fewer campaigns, more creative variations per campaign, and let Meta’s algorithm do what it does best.
+Keep it simple — fewer campaigns, more creative variations per campaign, and let Meta’s algorithm do what it does best.

 Step 4: Let AI Analyze Results (Not Just Spreadsheets)

-Here is where most advertisers leave money on the table.
+Here’s where most advertisers leave money on the table.
 They look at top-line metrics — CTR, CPA, ROAS — pick a winner, and kill the rest.
-That is barely scratching the surface.
+That’s barely scratching the surface.

 AI-powered analysis goes deeper: